iamksuresh/express-mongo-server/README.md

 -   Same Mongo db instance is used for running test cases.
 -   No schema validation is implemented except all fields are mandatory
 -   mongo cloud is used to connect.
 Any mongo db uri can be used.
-To be passed in env variable - `MONGO_DB_URI`
+To be passed in env variable - `MONGO_DB_URI` -- For the purpose of this assignment, I have added it to .env file
 -   For Post API call , form-data value for upload excel API should be `file`
     -   Refer screenshot here - https://github.com/iamksuresh/express-mongo-server/blob/main/screenshots/postman.png